What is the best way to learn Apex Legends?

 Whether you are a lifelong FPS fan or completely new to first-person gameplay, your first point of call when you first approach Apex Legends should be the Firing Range.

-For new players, there are two primary reasons for prioritising the Firing Range as a first location:
+For new players, there are two primary reasons for prioritizing the Firing Range as a first location:

 - Adjusting to Apex Legends movement